Graduate Catalog • 2012-2013

 If a course is repeated, the higher grade earned is computed into the student’s grade point average.
 However, both grades appear on the permanent record.
 Repeating courses may affect a student’s satisfactory academic progress requirement for receipt of financial aid; the student should consult the Student Financial Services Office for information.

 A student who has a disagreement with a faculty member about an academic matter should first attempt to resolve the matter through discussion with the instructor.
-If the issue is not resolved satisfactorily between the student and the instructor, the student may specify in writing the basis for the disagreement and request a review by the Director of the graduate program in question.
-If the issue is an appeal of the final grade received in a course, this request must be submitted within three months of the date that term grades are issued by the Registrar.
+If the issue is not resolved satisfactorily between the student and the instructor, the student may elect to contest the decision through the Student Complaints - Appeals Process (see below).
+If the issue is a dispute of a final grade received in a course, the appeal must be submitted within thirty days of the date that term grades are issued by the Registrar.